-Country Information and Guidance Sudan: Treatment of persons involved in 'sur place' activity in the UK
+Country Information and Guidance Sudan: Persons involved in 'sur place' activity in the UK

-Version 1.0 August 2015
+Version 2.0 May 2016

 Preface

 This document provides country of origin information (COI) and guidance to Home Office decision makers on handling particular types of protection and human rights claims.
 This includes whether claims are likely to justify the granting of asylum, humanitarian protection or discretionary leave and whether - in the event of a claim being refused - it is likely to be certifiable as 'clearly unfounded' under s94 of the Nationality, Immigration and Asylum Act 2002.